premkumar127001/Networking-Labs/Operation Key/README.md

 📡 Surveillance traced his device to **IP address: `192.168.1.10`** — inside a network full of PCs, laptops, servers, and printers.
 Only one of those devices belongs to Mr. Blue, and inside it lies the **Code** you need to reclaim the Key.

-Your mission: infiltrate the network, locate Mr. Blue's device, extract the **Code**, and then enter the Code in your web browser at **lock&key.local** (plain text only).
+Your mission: infiltrate the network, locate Mr. Blue's device, extract the **Code**, and then enter the Code in your web browser at **lock&key.local** .

 ---